Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Supplementary Material

 \subsection{Control Algorithms}

-The autopilot control loop was based on a \textit{Proportional-Integral Controller with Rate Feedback}, or \textit{PIR} for short.
-The control diagram is shown below in Figure \ref{fig:autopilot_diagram}.
-Explanations of each parameter are shown in Table \ref{tab:autopilot_table}.
-The values for each gain of each controller are shown in Table \ref{tab:autopilot_gains}.
+We based the autopilot control loop on a \textit{Proportional-Integral Controller with Rate Feedback}, or \textit{PIR} for short.
+Figure \ref{fig:autopilot_diagram} below shows the control diagram.
+Table \ref{tab:autopilot_table} explains each parameter.
+Table \ref{tab:autopilot_gains} shows the values for each gain of each controller.

 \FloatBarrier